New Border Security Bill announced in bid to tackle migrant Channel crossings

 The Rwanda government previously said it had “fully upheld its side of the agreement”.

+Home Secretary Yvette Cooper is due to “provide an update shortly after she’s analysed all the details around both the money, the legislation and the processes”.

+The Home Secretary’s update will also analyse “the existing legislation and how it interacts with the new legislation”, he said.

-Launching the Border Security Command earlier this month, Home Secretary Yvette Cooper described it as Labour’s first priority on migration, which was designed to crack down on people-smuggling gangs orchestrating the crossings.
+Launching the Border Security Command earlier this month, Ms Cooper described it as Labour’s first priority on migration, which was designed to crack down on people-smuggling gangs orchestrating the crossings.

 A commander for the unit is expected to be appointed in the coming weeks.